rafamonteiro/psx-sdcardmanager/README.md

 1. Launch the application.
 2. Follow the intuitive interface to format your SD card.
 3. Add your game files and let the application handle the necessary conversions and preparations.
-4. Safely eject your SD card and enjoy your games on the PSIO device.
+4. Safely eject your SD card and enjoy your games on the PSIO or Xstation device.

 ## Contribution